 Gap Day

 Gap Day gives professional freelance theatre practitioners across Ireland paid time to think, dream and plan.
-Gap Days are available to directors, devisors/makers, writers, designers, production managers and creative producers – essentially, anyone who has a prime creative role in the making of the work.
-We aim to be inclusive, so if you’re not sure whether you’re eligible to apply, ask us rather than assume you aren’t!
+Gap Days are available to directors, theatre makers, writers, designers, dramaturgs, production managers and creative producers - essentially, anyone who has a prime creative role in the making of the work.

 A Gap Day enables people to take time out and dedicate a day to the creative research and thinking they haven't been able to do lately.
 How they spend the day is up to them: reading, writing, thinking, drawing, walking, dreaming.
 Whatever they don’t normally have time to do; whatever they think is needed.